 Do you have any diets you swear by?
 Let me know xx

-Summer or winter I love a good smoothie (keep in mind I live in Sydney, Australia so winter isn’t really a winter).
+Summer or winter I love a smoothie.
+Having said that, I live in Australia, so winter isn’t that cold.

-After lots of trial and error, I have created the perfect smoothie with ingredients that have different benefits for clean eating.
+After lots of experimenting, I have created the perfect smoothie with ingredients that have different benefits for a healthy lifestyle.

 You will need:

-Handful of frozen blueberries Blueberries are little bursts of nutrients, full of fibre and important vitamins.
-They help prevent cancer and cholesterol problems and have also been shown to prevent heart disease.
-Adding a couple of handfuls to your diet each week is essential to clean eating.
+A Handful of frozen blueberries Blueberries are little bursts of nutrients, full of fibre and vitamins.
+They help prevent cancer and cholesterol issues and have also been shown to reduce the chance of heart disease.

-I decided to challenge myself to creating a raw vegan ‘cheese’ cake recipe.
-I took inspiration from Choosing Chia‘s recipe and The Loopy Whisk’s post, to guide me and make sure they weren’t a complete flop..
+I decided to challenge myself to create a raw vegan ‘cheese’ cake recipe.
+I took inspiration from Choosing Chia‘s recipe and The Loopy Whisk’s post, to guide me and make sure they weren’t a complete flop.

 You will need: